singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - Name
      - Description
      - Default
-   * - plugins_enabled
+   * - module_sys
-     - A list of plugins enabled.
+     - Set a default module system.
 Currently lmod and tcl are supported
      - [lmod, tcl]
    * - registry
      - The full path to the registry folder (with subfolders with container.yaml recipes)